 - Do not use oil or wax-based soaps since they can leave damaging residues behind.

 The first step of maintaining a laminate floor is to prevent dirt; thus, you have to do everything to keep off the dirt.
 Suppose your laminate looks dirty most of the time; consider using a doormat in any area where dirt is likely to trail.
 You should go a step further and ask your visitors to remove their shoes.

 You will also need to clean out any spills as soon as possible.
-If left for long, liquids usually soak into the joints between individual planks, leading to warping over time.
+Liquids usually soak into the joints between individual planks if left for long, leading to warping over time.
 Never use a steam mop as it causes moisture to soak between the boards, leading to warping and floor lifting.

 During mopping, we recommend the use of a flat-headed spray mop over a regular mop.
 This is because old wring mops leave some water behind, which can be absorbed into the joint.
 If this occurs frequently, it can damage the laminating planks.